ullix/ESP32-Flash-Crash/README.md

 # ESP32-Flash-Crash
-Code to demonstrate the Watch-Dog-Timer induces crashing of an ESP32 when downloading large files > 150k via WiFi
+### Code to demonstrate the Watch-Dog-Timer induced crashing of an ESP32 when downloading large files > 150k via WiFi

 This is discussed in detail here: https://github.com/me-no-dev/ESPAsyncWebServer/issues/984